mthnguyener/simple_agentic_workflow/notebooks/README.md

 routing using synchronous and asynchronous methods.

 ### [`adaptive_llm.ipynb`](./adaptive_llm.ipynb)
-This notebook demonstrates the adaptive workflow using the AgentWorkflow class.
+This notebook demonstrates the adaptive workflow focusing on feedback and evaluation.
 It includes examples of evaluating and generating solutions iteratively, with a focus on code correctness, efficiency, and adherence to design patterns.
 Both synchronous and asynchronous methods are covered.

 ### [`symphonic_llm.ipynb`](./symphonic_llm.ipynb)
-This notebook illustrates the symphonic processing workflow using the `Symphony` class.
+This notebook illustrates the symphonic processing workflow with a composer guiding workers.
 It includes examples of both synchronous and asynchronous processing for tasks that require breaking down into subtasks and generating content.

 ### [`custom_researcher.ipynb`](./custom_researcher.ipynb)
-This notebook demonstrates the usage of custom research workflows using the `Researcher` class.
+This notebook demonstrates the usage of custom research workflow for researching complex topics by scraping web content and providing detailed reports.
 It includes examples of how to set up and execute custom research tasks.

 ### [`custom_reviewer.ipynb`](./custom_reviewer.ipynb)
-This notebook showcases the use of custom review workflows using the `Reviewer` class.
+This notebook showcases the use of custom review workflow for reviewing a product using multiple personas and compiling a holistic product review.
 It includes examples of how to set up and perform custom reviews on various tasks.

 ## Environment Setup